-Tanzanite is the exquisite blue variety of the mineral zoisite that is only found in one part of the world.
+Tanzanite is the exquisite blue-purple variety of the mineral zoisite that is only found in one part of the world.
 Named for its limited geographic origin in Tanzania, tanzanite has quickly risen to popularity since its relatively recent discovery.

 Due to pleochroism, tanzanite can display different colors when viewed from different angles.
 Stones must be cut properly to highlight the more attractive blue and violet hues, and deemphasize the undesirable brown tones.

 The majority of tanzanite on the market today is heat treated to minimize the brown colors found naturally, and to enhance the blue shades that can rival sapphire.

 Tanzanite is still only found on a few square miles of land in Tanzania, near majestic Mount Kilimanjaro.
 Its price and availability are directly tied to mines in this region, most of which are now slowing production significantly.

 Tanzanite measures 6.5 to 7 on the Mohs scale of hardness—which is not nearly as hard as the sapphire it often substitutes.
 Given its vulnerability to scratch during daily wear and abrasion, tanzanite is better suited for earrings and pendants than rings.

 Between its deep blue color and its limited supply, tanzanite is treasured by many, even if your birthday is not in December.